theairboard/TheAirBoard/README.md

 -----------
 ![The AirBoard pinout](http://www.theairboard.cc/wp-content/uploads/2014/12/pinout.jpg)

-Tomorrow, 50 billion of connected objects will fill our everyday lives.
+Tomorrow, 50 billion connected objects will fill our everyday lives.
 Today, Internet-of-Things pioneers need easy-to-use and versatile, yet powerful tools to help them shape the future.

 We are Creative Thinking professionals and Corporate Hackers, driving the Open Innovation cultural change for major companies.